... without breaking a few eggs.

 - The trouble starts when he suffers Blunt Metaphors Trauma and thinks his actual omelette-making skills are being maligned: okay, maybe he can't make an omelette without breaking eggs, but he's been concentrating on other things!

-- According to Greg Sanders of CSI: Crime Scene Investigation, commenting on a brain found lying in the desert a significant way away from it's owner's head, "it's hard to crack an egg without breaking the yolk".
+- According to Greg Sanders of CSI, commenting on a brain found unexpectedly intact a significant distance from its owner's smashed head, "it's hard to crack an egg without breaking the yolk".
 It's not clear what Greg is worst at — remembering proverbs, making culinary analogies, or cracking eggs — but no-one picks him up on it.
-(If he'd only said "without cracking the shell", it would have been almost Zen...)

 - Doctor Who episode "City of Death: Part 1"